"Leave No Trace

 The Hazen's Notch Association maintains a network of 15 miles of trails and woods roads for hiking in Summer and Fall.
 These are part of a larger network of 40 miles of trails that are maintained in Winter for cross-country skiing and snowshoeing in the Hazen's Notch/Jay Peak area of northern Vermont.

 The trails pass through a variety of interesting habitats that include meadows, forests, orchards, and beaver ponds.
 Trails range from restored woods roads that have gentle to moderate grades to narrow footpaths with steep climbs.
 There are numerous splendid views of the Jay Mountains in addition to the incredible beauty of the wildlfowers and wildlife that one sees along the trails.
-People often spend from 2 to 4 hours exploring our trails.
 Pack a lunch and water as you will find several picnic tables at popular destinations such as the Moosewood Ponds, the High Meadow, Little Rock Pond and Bear Paw Pond.
 Bring a camera and/or binoculars.
 Most of the photographs on this website were taken while walking, skiing and snowshoeing on the Hazen's Notch Association trails.

 See below for information about Trail access & Parking, Suggested Hikes, Rules of Use, Travel Directions and a Locator Map.